nokibsarkar/campwiz/README.md

 4. After clicking on `Authorize`, you will be redirected back to the tool.
 You should see the list of the ongoing campaigns.
 Click on the `Go to Campaign` button to start evaluation.
 5. You will be brought to thecampaign page.
 You should see all the rounds, campaign information, and a button called `Evaluation Area`.
 Click on the `Evaluation Area` button to start evaluating the images.
 ![Evaluation Area Screenshot](./screenshots/evaluation%20area-highlighted.png)
 6. You will be brought to the evaluation area.
-Depending on the round configuration, you might see three different interfaces.
+Depending on the round configuration set by coordinators, you might see three different interfaces.
     -   **Yes/No Interface**: You will se a single submission (image/audio/video) at a time.
-You should see two buttons, `Yes` and `No`.
+You should see four buttons, `Previous`, `Yes`, `No` and `Skip`.
 Click on the button that you think is appropriate.
+They are in the form of special button denoting ⏮️ ❌ 🇴 ⏭️
     - **Rating Interface**: You will see a single submission (image/audio/video) at a time.
 You should see total five stars.
-Click on the number of stars you think is appropriate.
+Click on the number of stars you think is appropriate. hey are in the form of special button denoting ⏮️ ⭐⭐⭐⭐⭐ ⏭️
     - **Ranking Interface**: You will see approximately 20 images at a time.
 Each image will have a position at the top left corner.
 You should drag and drop the images to the appropriate position.
 7. After evaluating all the images, you should see a screen saying `No pending submissions`.
 You can now return to the campaign page by clicking on the `Go to Round` button.
 ![No pending submissions](./screenshots/all-set.png)